-When we first begin a relationship, it feels right to be honest and upfront about ourselves and anything that we feel might impact a relationship from going forward.
+When we first begin a relationship, it feels right to be honest and upfront about ourselves and anything that we feel might impact a relationship from going forward, we know that the process of finding a partner however, we need to be serious once we have found that person, we need to tell them all about ourselves.
 The trouble is, we also don’t want to damage any potential of a relationship becoming more by revealing too much too soon either.
 Although I don’t believe Endometriosis should be a “make or break” factor within a relationship, I also know that it can be taxing on a relationship and that support and understanding are certainly things we would need from our man.

 So, how do we know when is a good time to share that we have Endometriosis and the potential implications of it in the relationship?